First Abu Dhabi Bank

 First Abu Dhabi Bank (FAB) (بنك أبوظبي الأول) is the largest bank in the United Arab Emirates.
-It was formed following a merger between First Gulf Bank (FGB) and National Bank of Abu Dhabi (NBAD).
+Headquartered in Abu Dhabi, it was formed in 2017 through the merger of First Gulf Bank (FGB) and National Bank of Abu Dhabi (NBAD).

-FAB offers financial solutions, products and services through its Corporate and Investment Banking and Personal Banking franchises.

-Headquartered in Abu Dhabi in Khalifa Business Park, the bank has a presence in five continents: Asia Pacific (APAC), Europe, Americas, Middle East and Africa (EAMEA).
+First Abu Dhabi Bank operates in 20 markets across five continents through its investment banking, wholesale banking, personal banking, business banking, wealth management and privileged client businesses.

 History

 First Abu Dhabi Bank was formed as a result of a merger between FGB and NBAD.
-On 3 July 2016, the two UAE banks announced that their boards of directors had voted unanimously on the recommendation to shareholders for the merger of the two entities.
-The transaction was approved by the respective shareholders on 7 December 2016.
+In July 2016, the two banks announced the transaction, in December of the same year shareholders approved it, and the merger was completed in April 2017.
 The transaction was executed through a share swap, with FGB shareholders receiving 1.254 NBAD shares for each FGB share they held.
-The merger led to the creation of the UAE’s largest bank, First Abu Dhabi Bank (FAB) in April 2017.
+The merger led to the creation of the UAE’s largest bank.

 The launch of FAB’s new brand identity combined the ‘Abu Dhabi’ and ‘First’ identities from NBAD and FGB, the First Abu Dhabi Bank (FAB) name reflects the two banks’ roots in the region.
 The bank adopted the acronym F.A.B in its logo, which also features the “Awwal” (First) brand mark, enlarged to represent growth and leadership.

-In 2019, the bank began international expansion with the start of operations in Saudi Arabia.
+Following its formation in 2017, First Abu Dhabi Bank expanded its operations in international markets.
+By 2023, the bank was present in 20 markets across the Middle East and North Africa, Europe, the United States and Asia.

-In 2019, Qatar filed a lawsuit against three banks that were involved in the 2017 plans to devalue the Qatari riyal.
-Suit against two banks, First Abu Dhabi Bank and Saudi Arabia’s Samba Bank were filed in New York, while the lawsuit against the private bank, Banque Havilland, was filed in London.
+In 2019, Qatar filed suits against three banks it accused of involvement in a 2017 scheme to devalue the Qatari riyal.
+Suits against two banks, First Abu Dhabi Bank and Saudi Arabia’s Samba Bank were filed in New York, while the suit against the private bank, Banque Havilland, was filed in London.
+FAB denied the allegations, and Qatar discontinued its case against the bank in 2022.

 In 2023, the Financial Conduct Authority fined Banque Havilland £10 million for its involvement in the plans, which were also forwarded to an Abu Dhabi sovereign wealth fund official.